 There are a lot of factoids floating around on the Internet.
 Some of them are outright lies.
 Others are simple facts that have been misinterpreted and blown out of proportion so that they might as well be lies.

 One of these supposed “facts” is that Listerine invented bad breath to sell more mouthwash.
 Although it’s true that Listerine invented a name for the condition and ran a very successful marketing campaign on it, bad breath has been known for a long time, and it’s a serious medical condition.
+If you are concerned it’s time to schedule a consultation with our Columbia SC dental office.

 Medicine before Marketing